Fees & Finance

 You have a wide range of options to support you whilst you train to be a teacher.
 Depending on the subject you want to teach, you could receive a generous bursary or scholarship.
 Alternatively, you could earn a salary while you train on the School Direct salaried programme.
 Once qualified, you’ll earn a competitive starting salary and have excellent opportunities for pay rises.

-School Direct salaried route: trainees will be employed as an unqualifed teacher and paid a salary by the school in which they train, in line with the unqualifed teacher pay ranges (in the region of £18,300, depending on the placement school).
-Trainees will not need to pay fees to cover the cost of the programme but if taking the PGCE option, trainees will be responsible for the £2,000 fees.
-Salaried trainees will not be eligible for a training bursary.
+School Direct salaried route: Trainees will be employed as an unqualified teacher and paid a salary by the school in which they train, in line with the unqualifed teacher pay ranges.
+Trainees will not need to pay fees (£8,000) to cover the cost of the programme but if taking the PGCE option, trainees will be responsible for the £2,000 fees.
+Salaried trainees will not be eligible for a training bursary or a student loan.

-Core fee funded route: trainees will be responsible for the tuition fees of £8,000, which can be paid by taking out a student loan or through private finance .
+Core fee funded route: Trainees will be responsible for paying their own tuition fees.
+Trainees who opt for our QTS–only route will be required to pay the fee of £8,000, which can be paid by taking out a student loan or through private finance.
 Trainees may also be eligible for a maintenance grant or special support but this will be determined by the Student Loan Company when making an application for the tuition fee loan.
-If taking the PGCE option, trainees will be responsible for the £2,000 fees which can also be paid with a student loan.
+If taking the PGCE option, the total fees will be £9,250 (reduced rate of £7,250 for QTS and £2,000 for the PGCE up-lift) which can be paid with private finance or a student loan.

 |Subjects||Scholarship||Bursary for trainees with PhD, Masters, Hons 1st, Hons 2:1 or Hons 2:2||Bursaries for trainees with other degree|